The Difference:

-AI vs Real
+AI vs. Real Staging

 AI can generate stunning images, but buyers do not purchase photos.
 They purchase homes.
 When the online presentation looks magazine worthy and the in person experience feels empty or underwhelming, it creates cognitive dissonance.
 The buyer feels the disconnect immediately.
 Even if they cannot articulate it, something feels off.